 Appalachian Power - Offers the Neighbor-to-Neighbor Assistance Program that helps families in Tennessee with heating and utility bills.
 More Appalachian Power Neighbor program.

-Athens Utility Board - The Warm Neighbors Program from the Athens Utility Board partners with Coordinated Charities of McMinn County, and this assistance program will assist those in need with maintaining their utility service without interruption.
+Athens Utility Board - The Warm Neighbors Program from the Athens Utility Board partners with Coordinated Charities of McMinn County.
+Using resources from both organizations, this assistance program will assist those in need with maintaining their utility service without interruption.
+Read more.

 Community Action Groups - These are organizations that provide cash grants and funds to help Tennessee residents pay their utility bills.
 Learn more.